DevJ5/UBCx-Software-Construction/readme.md

 - // MODIFIES: The MODIFIES clause indicates whether a method, or any method it calls, mutates any object.
 - // EFFECTS: The EFFECTS clause indicates the purpose of the method -- describing the work that the method does and returns.

-2) For each test case, we write a method in our Test class, and annotate it with @Test
+2) Use the main method to write out a flow of the program.
+Add new methods to the class if needed.

-We write the set up code for each test, and put it in the set up method, and annotate that method with @Before (or @BeforeEach)
+3) Test our methods.
+For each test case, we write a method in our Test class, and annotate it with @Test

-Then we write comments to indicate the 3 parts of the test:
+We write the set up code for each test, and put it in the set up method, and annotate that method with @BeforeEach Then we write comments to indicate the 3 parts of the test:
 - I. check that the set up is correct,
 - II. invoke behaviour to test,
 - III. check that the outcomes were expected.

-Write these comments as specifically as possible for what you are testing.
+4) Implement according to the specification and run the tests on the method.